cwcromwell/docs/GitTutorial.md

 Then enter the command line example shown above, using the copied address.
 After this command executes, you should have a folder containing a local copy of the repo.

  **TIP**: Your username should be visible in the address, if you have chosen the HTTPS method, and if you are indeed cloning from your forked version of the repo.

+ ### 5C.
+If you have a folder full of content, congratulations!

 For more information: [Cloning with HTTPS URLs recommended](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-https-urls-recommended)

-(If you want to use the [SSH method](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-ssh-urls), you have to create a key pair, which will take longer but free you from having to type your password.
-It's not covered in this tutorial.)
+If you want to use the [SSH method](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-ssh-urls) instead of HTTP, you have to create a key pair, which will take longer but free you from having to type your password.
+It's not covered in this tutorial.

 ## 6. Navigate through the folder structure in your local Git repo and find a file you would like to edit.
 (Small changes like spelling and punctuation are fine for the first run.)